Burma at a Glance

 While many of its neighboring countries have sprinted into the 21st century, Myanmar remains pleasantly untainted by the effects of the modernisation.
 After emerging from decades of seclusion and political upheaval, Myanmar has retained a timelessness that few other Southeast Asian nations have.
 Insulated from the effects of globalisation, much of Myanmar- and the people within its borders - maintain lifestyles not so different than those of their ancestors decades ago.
 This mysterious and alluring penchant for tradition in Myanmar makes it a fascinating place to witness an Asia that's long been forgotten.

 Most that visit Myanmar will remark on the beauty of its temples and richness of its history - but the true heart of the country is its people.
 Steadfastly warm and uncommonly welcoming, the Burmese and local ethnic communities are particularly enthusiastic about sharing their culture with visitors.
 Because Myanmar shares its borders with so many countries -China, India, Thailand, Laos and Bangladesh- it also has one of the most unique cultures in the region.
-The kaleidascopic blend of South Asian and East Asian culatures is truly an experience to be had nowhere else.
+The kaleidoscopic blend of South Asian and East Asian cultures is truly an experience to be had nowhere else.
 Apart from the dominant Bamar population there is also a wide assortment of other ethnic communities and minority groups living in the country.

 Although cities in Myanmar maintain a similar feel, in terms of energy, to cities elsewhere in Southeast Asia, Myanmar also has a uniquely calm and peaceful energy.
 Aging British colonial architecture, dazzling Buddhist pagodas and ancient temples are a testament to the nation's past life and, even in big cities like Yangon and Mandalay, traditional buffalo ploughs are never very far away.
 Within its ancient cities and its biggest urban centers, modern Myanmar's cultural and architectural heritage remains a vivid reminder of why it is still called the Golden Land of Asia.